-The latest list, released by the Department of Tourism on February 28, 2019:
+The list released by the Department of Tourism on February 28, 2020:

 The Best Accredited Hotels in Each Station

 To help you choose a good compliant resort, I list some of the best below.
 They’re categorized by price-range and location, so you can pick one that fits your preferences.
 You can also have a look at my full Station 1, Station 2, and Station 3 hotel guides for more detailed information.